obidea/semantika-example/README.md

 The examples above have demonstrated how Semantika can seamlessly connect to a relational database and answers SPARQL queries based on the semantic mapping model provided by users.
 In addition, Semantika will include a reasoning step if a domain model (i.e., an OWL ontology) is presented.

-**Be pragmatic!**

-To know better the system, you need to understand the concept of semantic mapping model.
-It's simple BTW.
-The mappings are just a specification about how your data (in database) has a certain meaning in your domain application.
-* Go inside the `model/` folder and take a look at the [bsbm.mod.ttl](https://github.com/obidea/semantika-api/blob/master/model/empdb.mod.ttl) file (or alternatively [bsbm.mod.xml](https://github.com/obidea/semantika-api/blob/master/model/empdb.mod.xml)).
-* Read some resources about [R2RML](http://www.w3.org/TR/r2rml/) or [TERMAL/XML](https://github.com/obidea/semantika-api/wiki/2.-Basic-RDB-RDF-Mapping).
-Once you have mastered one of them, the other is just easy as pie. *Well, they both are similar!* :)

-Once you passed the mapping model, the rest is easy!
+**Learning highlights**

+1. The mapping model.
+Take a look inside the `model/` folder and open the files inside.
+Find out more about the syntax [here](https://github.com/obidea/semantika-api/wiki/2.-Basic-RDB-RDF-Mapping) and [here](http://www.w3.org/TR/r2rml/).
-* Configuration file.
-The configuration file is the place where you set everything altogether (i.e., connection settings, domain model resources and mapping model resources).
-[See example](https://github.com/obidea/semantika-api/blob/master/example/queryanswer/application.cfg.xml).
+2. The `application.cfg.xml` file.
+The configuration file is the place where you glue everything together (i.e., connection settings, domain model resources and mapping model resources).
+Find out the parameters [here](https://github.com/obidea/semantika-api/wiki/1.-Semantika-Configuration).
-* Java code.
-This is the part where you add some few lines of Semantika code for your semantic application.
-[See example](https://github.com/obidea/semantika-api/blob/master/example/queryanswer/QueryAnswerTest.java).
+3. The Java code.
+This is your application code!
+Check the `example/` folder to study the source code.

 Troubleshooting
 ---------------